MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -CheckForSignaturesBeforeRunningScan
-Remove whether to check for new virus and spyware definitions before Windows Defender runs a scan.
+Indicates that the cmdlet removes whether to check for new virus and spyware definitions before Windows Defender runs a scan.

 ```yaml
 Type: SwitchParameter